warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 ## 📰 Reading contract source and initial state files

 Ok, back to the test.
 Now, we need to find a way to read files with contract source and initial state we've prepared in the last section.
+In order to do that we will use NodeJS method `readFileSync`.
+Remember to import `fs` and `path` modules.
+We are pointing to the files we've prepared in [the last section](../writing-pst-contract/contract-source#-bundling-contract) using esbuild and prepared scripts.

 ```js
 contractSrc = fs.readFileSync(